 LOCATION & HABITAT

-Sea scallops can live up to 20 years or more.
+Sea scallops can live up to 20 years.
 They grow quickly for the first few years of their life.
-The largest scallop ever seen was about 9 inches in shell height, but they typically don’t grow larger than 6 inches.
+The largest scallop ever reported was about 9 inches in shell height, but they typically don’t grow larger than 6 inches.
 Sea scallops can reproduce by age 2 but don’t produce many eggs or sperm until they are about 4 years old.
-They are very fertile - a female sea scallop can produce as hundreds of millions of eggs per year.
+They are very fertile - a female sea scallop can produce hundreds of millions of eggs per year.
 In fact, because of this, scallops may respond more rapidly to management actions than species that reproduce slowly and in small numbers.
 Sea scallops usually spawn in late summer or early fall.
 They also may spawn in the spring, especially in the Mid-Atlantic Bight.
 After hatching, scallop larvae remain in the water column for four to six weeks before settling on the ocean floor.

 Sea scallops feed by filtering phytoplankton or other small organisms out of the water column, which can actually help to improve water quality by removing suspended materials from the water column.
 Many kinds of pelagic fish and invertebrates eat scallop larvae.
 Cod, wolffish, eel pout, flounder, crabs, lobster, sea turtles, and sea stars feed on juvenile and adult scallops.

 Using its adductor muscle to snap its top and bottom shells open and shut, a sea scallop can propel itself through the water.
 This ability helps them to escape predators such as sea stars that other bivalves like mussels, clams, and oysters can’t avoid.
-(The adductor muscle is the sweetly flavored part of the scallop known as the scallop “meat” typically eaten by Americans.
-Europeans and Asians, in contrast, often eat whole or “roe-on” scallop.
-Roe-on sea scallops from Georges Bank and the Gulf of Maine must be tested for paralytic shellfish poisoning (PSP) before being consumed; scallop meats from any area and Mid-Atlantic roe-on scallops are always free of PSP. )

 Scientists from NOAA’s Northeast Fisheries Science Center have surveyed the Atlantic sea scallop population off the Northeastern coast of the U.S. between North Carolina and Massachusetts every year since 1979.
 They divide the survey area into zones of various depths and habitat then tow a dredge and camera to randomly sample and document the marine life and other conditions in these zones.
 After each tow, they sort, count, and measure their catch.
 Dredge catches provide relative indices of the average density of animals along with some information about bottom type and habitat.